 A: Multifamily field and headquarters staff will process subsidy contract renewals and related funding actions remotely.
-Contract renewals and funding actions should still be submitted electronically via AMPS with a copy to the assigned Account Executive/Resolution Specialist, the Funding Specialist, and Branch Chief.
+Contract renewals and funding actions should still be submitted electronically via the local or Regional office email box, with a copy to the assigned Account Executive/Resolution Specialist, the Funding Specialist, and Branch Chief.
 Hard copies should still be submitted to the field office.